antipodes-medical/eslint-config-antipodes/README.md

 Simply add a `"rules"` key to your config, then add your overrides and additions there.

-For example, to turn off the `scss/at-if-no-null` rule:
+For example, to turn off the `no-console` rule:

 ```json
 {